wudongjie/em/cran-comments.md

 * Fixed the spelling mistake in the description.

-* Add the "--compact-vignettes=both" argument for R CMD build
+* Added the "--compact-vignettes=both" argument for R CMD build.

+* Fixed acronyms in the description and added references.

+* Changed T or F to TRUE or FALSE

+* ADD \value to .Rd files

+* add "on.exit()" to "plot.em.R"

+* restrict the default number of cores to 2 cores.

 ## R CMD check results
 There were no ERRORs or WARNINGs, one NOTE (New submission).